tagnullde/pt-helpers/README.md

 At the moment it does the following:

 1. Do a fast nmap scan over all provided ("in-scope") subnets.
-2. Get all hosts that are up and to a full scan (only top 2000 ports).
+2. Get all hosts that are up and do a full scan (only top 2000 ports).
 3. Use the nmap XML output to feed "eyewitness" to screenshot most HTTP Services to get a lay of the land.

 # That's all?